JamminCoder/JamminCoder/README.md

 Currently working on an e-commerce website with React and Laravel for a local business.

 ### Tech I use:
-- OS: Linux, and Windows when neccasary
+- OS: Linux and sometimes Windows

 - Backend Web:
   - PHP (Laravel)